Description

 'The Sortino ratio measures the risk-adjusted return of an investment asset, portfolio, or strategy.
 It is a modification of the Sharpe ratio but penalizes only those returns falling below a user-specified target or required rate of return, while the Sharpe ratio penalizes both upside and downside volatility equally.
 Though both ratios measure an investment's risk-adjusted return, they do so in significantly different ways that will frequently lead to differing conclusions as to the true nature of the investment's return-generating efficiency.
 The Sortino ratio is used as a way to compare the risk-adjusted performance of programs with differing risk and return profiles.
 In general, risk-adjusted returns seek to normalize the risk across programs and then see which has the higher return unit per risk.'

-• Compared with SPY (0.64) in the period of the last 3 years, the ratio of annual return and downside deviation of 0.03 is lower, thus worse.
+• Compared with SPY (0.6) in the period of the last 3 years, the downside risk / excess return profile of 0.06 is lower, thus worse.

 Ulcer: